The CZ Scorpion for this review was provided by Kentucky Gun Company.

 Installed from the factory on the left side of the gun is a sling loop.
 There are a couple alternate locations on the gun to mount this loop if that location doesn’t meet standards, or there’s an entire top rail to use if you want to go that route.
 Either way, weapons retention is definitely something that CZ thought about and included in their design from the beginning.

 The last major change is the magazine.
 The EVO 3 uses its own proprietary mags.
 This is both a blessing and a curse.
-The magazines seem to reliably feed into the gun and are definitely pretty to look at, but since there’s currently so little demand for them I wouldn’t hold my breath for replacement magazines being easy to find (or reasonably priced) for quite some time.
+The 20-round magazines (a plus for home defense) seem to reliably feed ammo into the gun — though there have been reports that the feed lip was easy to break in early models.
+And they are definitely pretty to look at.
+But since there’s currently so little demand for them I wouldn’t hold my breath for replacement magazines being easy to find (or reasonably priced) for quite some time.

 As a small aside about the magazines, they’re the reason that there are no stock kits currently available from CZ.
 Jeremy S. appears to have gotten his hands on something similar, but CZ is holding off on providing any to the market.
-The problem is that pesky 922(r) compliance issue — since the pistol is made overseas by the CZ mothership and imported, adding a stock to the gun might make it illegal to own as an “imported evil assault rifle.”
+The problem is that pesky 922(r) compliance issue — since the pistol is made in the Czech Republic by the CZ mothership and imported, adding a stock to the gun might make it illegal to own as an “imported evil assault rifle.”

 Taking the gun apart is actually not too bad.
 As Jeremy shows, there’s not much to it.
 As a note, Jeremy’s gun came with a stock adapter in the box as well as a buffer tube, but I got no such present in my box (Jeremy got his directly from CZ, I got ours from our friends at Kentucky Gun Co.).
 Apparently the plan is for CZ to sell the buffer tube and adapter separately in the future, but Jeremy got the added special sauce in the box for asking nicely.